SIENA SCHOLARSHIP YEARS 3-6

-Academic scholarships are awarded according to the applicant’s results in the Entrance Examination.
-Those who show particular promise are invited to sit scholarship papers in English, Mathematics and Science.
+Academic scholarships are awarded according to the applicant’s results in the Entrance Examination, and overall academic strengths.

 Art scholarship candidates need to show evidence of a high level of skill in a variety of materials.
 Examples of these should be shown in work that demonstrates considerable involvement in its preparation.
 A reference is also required from the candidate’s current art teacher.

 Subject to the above criteria, candidates are invited to attend an interview on the Art Scholarship Day, during which time they will also be asked to produce a piece of artwork.